 For complete coverage of Winterfest (the parent event for the parade) and all other Sausalito Holiday Activities please click here!

-Date: Saturday, December 9, 2017.
+Date: TBD, but we expect it to definitely be back post-COVID!.
 This event will be held Rain or Shine.

 Cost: Sausalito Lighted Boat Parade viewing and fireworks are free.
-There is also a special VIP seating area along the waterfront where tickets are $25 for VIP seating or $75 for both VIP area and After-Party, with the proceeds going to charity.
+There is also a special VIP seating area along the waterfront, with the ticket proceeds going to charity.